mozilla/pkipolicy/rootstore/policy.md

 CAs MUST NOT generate the key pairs for end-entity certificates that have an EKU extension containing the KeyPurposeIds id-kp-serverAuth or anyExtendedKeyUsage.

-PKCS#12 files must employ an encryption key and algorithm that is sufficiently strong to protect the key pair for its useful life based on current guidelines published by a recognized standards body.
-PKCS#12 files MUST be encrypted and signed; or, MUST have a password that exhibits at least 112 bits of entropy, and the password MUST be transferred using a different channel than the PKCS#12 file.

 ### 5.3 Intermediate Certificates ###

 All certificates that are capable of being used to issue new certificates, and